 The Work Plan consists of 2 technical Work Packages.
 WP1 and WP2 are focused on experiments and calculations respectively whereas WP3 ensures good cooperation with other IEA Tasks.

 In WP1 and WP2 several calculations are performed.
 It is then important to know that the present consortium covers the entire spectrum of design models ranging from efficient low fidelity models as used in industry to high fidelity computational extensive models used by research institutes with a variety of intermediate models in between.
-In this way a very good insight is obtained on how different models cope with the design of large wind turbines under real inflow.
+In this way, a very good insight is obtained on how different models cope with the design of large wind turbines under real inflow.

-An even larger challenge, which forms subject of WP1.2 lies in a consistent comparison between calculations and measurements.
+An even larger challenge, which forms the subject of WP1.2 lies in a consistent comparison between calculations and measurements.
 The wind speed in the DanAero experiment is measured at a mast some distance away from the turbine which may not form sufficient input for a comparison between calculations and measurements on a time series basis.

 It is anticipated that 2 rounds of calculations are carried out where every round will consist of several iterations.
-Within IEA Task 29 much experience has been gained with modelling the Danaero turbine already so that a fully tested model description is available.
+Within IEA Task 29 much experience has been gained with modeling the Danaero turbine already so that a fully tested model description is available.

-The first round is planned to start in August 2021 and lasts until October 2022
+The first round is planned to start in August 2021 and lasts until October 2022.